Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Icezone

-Also they claimed that the smoothness of the horizon implies that $L$ is entangled with some mode $L^\prime$ inside the black hole.
+AMPS also claimed that the smoothness of the horizon implies that $L$ is entangled with some mode $L^\prime$ inside the black hole.
 A physical reason would be that Hawking radiation arises from a pair of virtual particles being created near the event horizon.
 The outgoing mode and ingoing mode would be entangled with each other due to their common origin.
 Another reason to expect such an entanglement is that the event horizon of a black hole is classically approximated by Rindler space.
-Quantizing Rindler space entangles the modes inside and outside the horizon as we review in Section \ref{c}.
-In this section though we argue that quantizing Rindler space is not a good approximation for old black holes.
+Quantizing Rindler space entangles the modes inside and outside the horizon.
+In this section though we argue that quantizing Rindler space is not a good approximation for old black holes, and the fact that $L$ is entangled with a combination of early radiation $E$ and the black hole $B$ implies that some kind of an extended entanglement is needed which goes beyond the local Rindler approximation.

 Let us now apply Page's result and start by examining things at the end of evaporation when there are no black holes or remnants around and we have to make the fewest assumptions.
 At this moment the radiation, $E$, emitted before the Page time and the rest of the radiation, $L_R$, emitted after the Page time are maximally entangled.
 It is important to note that $L_R$ is not just a single mode of radiation.
 Evolve the late radiation $L_R$ back in time to when the black hole existed.
 This radiation is not only blueshifted to some radiation wavepacket, $L_0$, but some of the radiation was organized into black hole degrees of freedom $B$.
 The black hole state and radiation wavepacket $B+L_0$ evolves into the late $L_R$.
 At this point one could argue that the wavepacket $L_0$ is maximally entangled with other degrees of freedom, $L^\prime_0$, but we see there is no paradox about non-monogamous entanglement.
 The late radiation $L_R$ is maximally entangled with E at late times when the black hole has evaporated, while $L_0$ is entangled with $L'_0$ when the black hole is still present.
 The difference between this discussion and the AMPS discussions can be traced back to the inclusion of backreaction.
 Strictly speaking the propagation of radiation in the black hole geometry can not be described by free propagation in a fixed background.
 The late radiation propagates in a spacetime but when we backwards time evolve this radiation, there is a black hole present and this backreaction affects the entanglements of the states.
 Reference \cite{Verlinde:2013uja} also points out the difference between a virtual mode near horizon and a real mode observed at infinity, though in slightly different setup.